-Ecology/Conservation (Nature) Lakeside
+Ecology/Conservation (Nature) Cove

 This program area provides the opportunity for Scouts to earn such popular merit badges as Astronomy, Environmental Science, Fish & Wildlife Management, Forestry, Geology, Weather, Mammal Study, Nature, Soil & Water Conservation and many more.
 Scouts attempting any of the Nature merit badges should bring several pencils and/or pens and a notebook.
+A lakeside Nature Trail is also available to walk at your leisure.

 Nature Merit Badge/Topic Difficulty Pre-Camp Prep Drop-in or Scheduled Sign-up Comments ASTRONOMY В Requirement #6b One (1) scheduled class plus required overnight outpost Cannot be completed if skies are cloudy.
 BIRD STUDY В None Drop-in Reqs #5-8 may be completed at home.
 ENERGY В Possibly Req #4 Drop-in Req #4 completed outside of camp.
-ENVIRONMENTAL SCIENCE А None Scheduled classes both morning and afternoon Requires extensive work outside of class time, including lab work and experiments.
+ENVIRONMENTAL SCIENCE Α None Scheduled classes both morning and afternoon Requires extensive work outside of class time, including lab work and experiments.
 FISH & WILDLIFE MANAGEMENT В Possibly Req #5 Drop-in Requires about 1 hr a day outside of class.
 FORESTRY В Possibly Req #5 One (1) scheduled class Tuesday/Thursday GEOLOGY В None Drop-in MAMMAL STUDY С None Drop-in Great choice for younger Scouts.
+MINING IN SOCIETY В None Drop-in New for 2024!
 NATURE B+ Possibly Req #4 One (1) scheduled class Requires some pre-camp work.
 REPTILE & AMPHIBIAN STUDY В Requirement #8 Drop-in Class may become scheduled based on interest.
 SOIL & WATER CONSERVATION В Possibly Req #7 Drop-in Class may become scheduled based on interest.
 WEATHER В Requirement #9b Drop-in Advanced preparation may be helpful.